 Support Necromancer Skills and Runes

-Below, we explain how to choose and use your skills when playing Support Necromancer in Diablo 3.
-Updated for patch 2.6.1 and Season 13.
+On this page, we explain how to choose and use your skills when playing Support Necromancer in Diablo 3.
+Updated for Patch 2.7.6 and Season 29.

 |Death Nova Blight Blood Rush Metabolism 1 Devour Cannibalize 2 Land of the Dead Frozen Lands 3 Corpse Lance Brittle Touch 4 Frailty Aura of Frailty|

 This build assumes a leader position in the group, scouting ahead of its support and DPS companions and preparing the battlefield for the coming onslaught.
 Your primary role is to create health globes for the Support Barb to pick up, which is done via the interaction of Land of the Dead (cast on cooldown), Devour (spammed throughout the run) and your Life from Death passive.
 Due to the Pestilence 2-piece mechanic and the permanence of your LotD, you will also be spreading the Crit buff of Corpse Lance Brittle Touch across the battlefield automatically — however it is vitally important to do 2-3 manual casts on priority targets (elites, champions) to ensure maximum value of the Crit increase ASAP.
 As you move through the rift with Blood Rush, try to afflict as many enemies as you can with your Frailty Aura of Frailty radius.
 Last but not least, spam your Essence spender (i.e. Death Nova) in density in order to proc Obsidian Ring of the Zodiac for faster LotD resets.